-For 2017, GK Leaders chose to explore the issue of discrimination, breaking it down into topics such as racism, ageism, sexism, homophobia, and religious discrimination, among others.
+This year, GK Leaders are exploring the issue of environmental justice, breaking it down into workshop topics such as global water crises, gentrification, environmental racism, and how wealth affects environment, among others.

 Working on the conference is open to high school and middle school students already in Global Kids programs.
 To find out how to join Global Kids programs, please email firstname.lastname@example.org.

 The event is organized and carried out by students in GK's Conference Planning Committee, who participate in a rigorous training process, select the conference theme, choose the event's guest speakers and, working with experts and GK staff members, develop and conduct interactive workshops for their peers.

 As the culminating event for the youth involved in the Power of Citizenry Leadership Program, the Annual Youth Conference provides GK students with a space to demonstrate their growth in our programs.
 The youth involved commit countless hours to the program and many of them identify organizing the Conference as one of the most important events of their high school careers.

 The Annual Youth Conference is also a life-changing event for the youth who attend.
 Many of them comment that the event is one of the few forums in which youth are trusted with challenging international content and given an opportunity to voice their opinions about critical world issues.
 As a result, many young people join our programs following the event and many educators request Global Kids services in their schools or refer students to GK's leadership programs.